ArtezGDA/Tool-Assignment/Luc/README.md

 ## Color Picker

-Create a linear gradient between two places.
+Create a linear gradient between two places on the world map.

 ### Concept & Sketch